shural/qcoin/README.md

 7. Keep interests

    Feel it's necessary to think through how to keep inhabitants' interests in playing with the crypto currency.
 A currency nobody cares loses its foundation of existence.
 In the discussion of phychological safety, I talked about the reluntance of reflecting the amount of qcoin account to any concrete recognition/pelnaty on the Earth - because this is simply not fun.
+And essentially the cash-out is also based on the interests in the account balance.

-However, a practical incentive system must exist to encourage inhabitants continously invest energy in the currency with or without real benefits from the Earth.
+   A practical incentive system must exist to encourage inhabitants continously invest energy in the currency with or without real benefits from the Earth.
+According to Limon's hierachy of social drivers ( (1) utility & tools, (2) content & media, (3) community, and (4) vanity), vanity is good.
+So how to create a sustaible gaming mechanism to faciliate the vanity is the key to success.

    A few initial thoughts,
    * A more frequent positive feedback loop
    * A mechanism that everyone else can thrumb up or down certain activities - and get incentives as return.
    * Reguarly posted rank table

 # Implementation considerations